Lia Block

-Lia Block (born October 1, 2006) is an American racing driver who competes in F1 Academy for ART Grand Prix as part of the Williams Driver Academy.
+Lia Block (born October 1, 2006) is an American racing driver who currently competes in the American Rally Association for Block House Racing driving a Hyundai i20 N Rally2.
+She previously competed in the American Rally Association, she has also raced for Carl Cox Motorsport in Extreme E, and for OMSE and Dreyer & Reinbold Racing in Nitrocross and for Block House Racing in the ARA East Championship.
+She later competed in F1 Academy for ART Grand Prix as part of the Williams Driver Academy.

-Block previously competed in the in the American Rally Association, she has also raced for Carl Cox Motorsport in Extreme E, and for OMSE and Dreyer & Reinbold Racing in Nitrocross and for Block House Racing in the ARA East Championship.
+She is the first woman to have an overall victory at a round of American Rally Association National Championship.

 Career

 American Rally Association

-Lia Block made her American Rally Association debut in the 2021 Oregon Trail Rally.
+Block made her American Rally Association debut in the 2021 Oregon Trail Rally.
 She then competed full-time for the 2022 season.